-- Bowls

 - Cut-outs of different shapes

 - Beads of different colours

 - Three-dimensional shapes

-- 1. Seat children in small groups. - 2.
-Place the cut-outs/beads in bowls and give each group a bowl. - 3.
+- 1. Place the cut-outs/beads in bowls and give each group a bowl. - 2.
+Seat children in small groups. - 3.
 Ask children to use the cut-outs/beads to arrange in a pattern. - 4.
 Next, they can match the cut-outs of the shapes with the corresponding three-dimensional shape.